MariaDB4j/MariaDB4j/README.md

 Anything else?
 --------------

-Per default, the MariaDB4j install() creates a new DB with a 'root' user without a password.
+Security nota bene: Per default, the MariaDB4j install() creates a new DB with a 'root' user without a password.

+FAQ "Is MariaDB4j stable enough for production?
+I need the data to be safe, and performance." - A: Yeah it should be stable - try it out, and if you do find any problem, raise an issue here and let's see if we can fix it.
+You probably don't risk much in terms of data to be safe and performance - rememeber MariaDB4j is just a wrapper around MariaDB (which is a MySQL(R) fork) - so it's as safe and performant as the underlying native DB it uses.

 Build?
 ------